Single-sh/EpicMMOSystem/PublishVersion/README.md

 | Version | Changes                                                                                                                                                                                                                                                                                                                                |
 |----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1.5.4: | - Updated to allow level and reset commands for Spaced Names. <br/>Updated Jsons, Added extra text file for people who don't read readme or version changes... you know who you are.... <br/> Added abilty for EpicMMO to recalculate maxlvls on serversync updates.
 I still don't recommend live updating with this mod, but less bugs now. <br/> Serious discussion: It appears if you ever changed expierence values(rateExp,expForLvlMonster, etc) after players started playing, things could get wonky unless you reset them(even after game restarts).
 I added a TotalExp tracker, but it won't be useful unless you restart all your players back to 0.
-I have added another command to Terminal recalc, but it will reset players levels to 0 if not a new charc on this update.
+I have added another command to Terminal recalc, but it will reset players levels to 0 if not a new charc on this update.  <br/> Added MobLevelPosition and BossLevelPosition for server admins to config mob bar placement. </br> Fixed lowDamageExtraConfig, small oversight <br/> Added ResetTrophy item for people to add to droplists
 | 1.5.3: | - Fixed bug in Groups exp sharing. <br/> Added MajesticChickens json
 | 1.5.2: | - Added Colors and Scale to Individual UI elements.<br/> Fixed EpicLoot drop bug, made Nav Panel moveable, Eitr UI adjustments<br/> Low_damage_config for extra configurability on low damage mode
 | 1.5.1: | - Added Stamina regeneration<br/>